AnthonyKontos/Visual-Search-Task-Simulation/README.md

 ![Outcome chart](https://i.ibb.co/GcJ7r6B/HIT-OR-MISS.png)

-Using the compiled data over multiple trials, we can calculate the sensitivity and the specificity for the participant:
+Using the compiled data over multiple trials, we can calculate the sensitivity and the specificity for each participant:

 ![Sensitivity and Specificity Calcs](https://i.ibb.co/GHLj9Cd/Specificity-Sensitivity.png)